kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 ## Outcome:

-I am running a reality check of this template and contributing back my findings, opinions, and learnings.
+I am stress-testing this template and contributing back my findings, opinions, and learnings.
-But so far, this is one of the best ways (at least for me) to ship 10x faster while staying in control!
+So far it's a my safety harness.
+It allows me to unleash 10 agents on a codebase knowing that if they mess up, the guardrails will catch them before production.

 My main recommendation for engineering leaders - no matter your stack - is to empower AI engineering by defining a set of principles and strong verification mechanisms at the company strategy level, and making sure you are consistently following them.